jonathanblancor/map-app/README.md

 An app that will get you familiarize with Manhattan NY

 ## Running the app
-Clone it and run in locally.
+Clone it and run locally.